New car sales up 6% in October despite Covid challenges

 In contrast, sales to individual private buyers are down just 9.6 per cent over the same period.

 The figures show a continued growth in sales of hybrids and electric models.
 Regular hybrids accounted for nearly 11,000 sales, while plug-in hybrid versions totalled 2,447.
-Fully-electric cars 3,867 registrations so far this year, representing 4.45 per cent of the total new car market.
+Fully electric cars accounted for 3,867 registrations so far this year, representing 4.45 per cent of the total new-car market.

 Volkswagen is the best-selling brand on the market this year, with 10,522 registrations, ahead of Toyota with 9,961 and Hyundai with 8,018.